 - ⅓ cup old fashioned rolled oats (see notes)

-- 1 teaspoon whey, lemon juice, or apple cider vinegar, optional, for soaking (see notes)
+- 1 teaspoon whey or use lemon juice or apple cider vinegar; optional, for soaking (see notes)

 - ⅓ cup fresh blueberries

-- 1 teaspoon coconut sugar, or to taste
+- 1 teaspoon coconut sugar or brown sugar, to taste

 - 1 teaspoon butter